 The idea of getting a computer virus from an image has never crossed my mind.
 Most of us are aware of the dangers lurking on the internet.
 We may think twice before opening that email attachment or downloading unknown files from the internet.
 But getting a virus from an image is the last thing I will think about when viewing or downloading images from the internet.

-Mine and my family’s online safety is a priority to me, that’s why I am using Bitdefender Total Security Anti Virus which in my mind is the best Anti Virus software currently available.
+My and my family’s online safety is a priority to me; that’s why I am using Bitdefender Total Security Anti Virus, which in my mind, is the best Anti Virus software currently available.